Tarrant County Adds 2,187 COVID-19 Cases Monday, 21 Deaths

-ICUs in Tarrant County are nearing capacity as the county health department reports 10 more deaths and 2,433 new cases of COVID-19 Thursday.
+Of the deaths, TCPH said 31 are from December and seven are from January.
+The December deaths are only now being added after receiving new death certificate data from the state health department, which the county said last week they would receive every Friday while warning of higher than average numbers.

+The latest victims of the virus in Tarrant County included nine people from Arlington, one from Azle, three from Bedford, 19 from Fort Worth, one from Lakeside, two from Mansfield, two from North Richland Hills and one from Watauga.
+All but four had underlying medical conditions.

-Tarrant County Public Health said there were 1,453 COVID-19 patients in county hospitals through Wednesday and that the 7-day average for COVID-19 patients was at 1,472.
-The number of hospitalized patients is down slightly from the high of 1,528 patients reached Jan.
+Tarrant County Public Health said there were 1,488 COVID-19 patients in county hospitals through Thursday and that the 7-day average for COVID-19 patients was at 1,467.
+The number of hospitalized patients remains down from the high of 1,528 patients reached Jan.
 6.

-Tarrant County is also reporting Thursday that hospital occupancy in county hospitals is up 3% to 91%, and 98% in ICUs through Wednesday.
-Beds occupied by COVID-19 patients account for 30% of all patients in Tarrant County and for 25.04% of all patients in TSA-E.
+Tarrant County is also reporting Friday that hospital occupancy in county hospitals is down 2% to 89%, and 98% in ICUs through Thursday.
+Beds occupied by COVID-19 patients account for 28% of all patients in Tarrant County and for 24.45% of all patients in TSA-E.

-On Thursday, TCPH also reported to have administered 19,107 vaccinations to date at its Resource Connection and Northeast Tarrant County vaccination clinics.
+On Thursday, TCPH also reported having administered 19,107 vaccinations to date at its Resource Connection and Northeast Tarrant County vaccination clinics.
+Updated vaccination numbers were not provided Friday.

 Want to Get on a Vaccine Waitlist?